-Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-This is the reason our study skills tutors in the St. Louis region consider the bigger picture.
+Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+This is why our study skills tutors in the St. Louis region take a look at the larger picture.
 Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
-This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.
+This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.

 Our study skills program teaches strategies for smart studying, including:

 - Efficient and effective time and workload management.